What Does it Take to Be a Farm Product Buyer or Purchasing Agent?

 - IBM Lotus Notes

 - Inventory management systems

 - Enterprise resource planning ERP system

-How do I Become a Farm Product Buyer or Purchasing Agent?
+How Long Does it Take to Become a Farm Product Buyer or Purchasing Agent?

 Those thinking about becoming a Farm Product Buyer or Purchasing Agent might also be interested in the following careers: